paycoreio/docs/docs/connectors/genome/index.md

 #### Step 3: Set up additional parameters

 - Test mode
-- Currencies
+- Features (one option)

 !!! note
-    These parameters are set according to your Merchant account type and it's available currencies!
+    These parameters are set according to your Merchant account type!